lelas33/plugin_peugeotcars/3rdparty/psa_jeedom_daemon/psa_car_controller/README.md

  - client-id and client-secret  for the api
  - some url to login

-1.1 Download the app on your computer, the original MyPeugeot app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.
+1.1 Download the app on your computer, the original MyPeugeot app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot/download/2107-APK?from=versions%2Fversion) for example (please download version 1.27).

 1.2 Install requirements :